 Public Sector Equality and Human Rights Duty

-- individual rights holders under the various international human rights instruments.
+- rights holders under relevant human rights instruments.

 Our ambition in implementing the Duty is framed by the following values: